ubc/fantastic-dollop/README.md

 * The UI should be accessible at [http://localhost:5000/](http://localhost:5000/).
 * The API should be accessible at [http://localhost:5000/api](http://localhost:5000/api).

-Changes to the source files should automatically be reflected to the running containers.
-In practice, frontend CSS sometimes don't go through properly, so you might need to manually refresh the page to see the changes.
+A default admin user is available with:

+* Username: admin
+* Password: admin

 The default `docker-compose up` command will start the containers in the foreground, showing all log output directly.
 To exit, press `Ctrl`-`c` or whatever key combo your OS uses to send SIGINT.

+Changes to the source files should be automatically reloaded on the running containers.
+In practice, frontend CSS sometimes don't go through properly, so you might need to manually refresh the page to see the changes.
+Some python errors, particularly syntax problems, can kill the reloader.
+In such cases, you can restart just the API container with:

+    docker-compose restart api

 On the API side, two automatically generated interactive documention is available at: